Kurochi51/EaglePatch/readme.md

 - Gamepad and kb/mouse controls work at the same time (read note below)
 - Added ini setting for enabling PS3-like controls
 - Added ini setting to skip intro videos (without having to rename files)
+- Added ini setting to disable the fps cap (only for the digital version)

 Note: switching controls layout in game settings has no effect anymore, if you didn't use KeyboardMouse2 layout for keyboard, you need to change KeyboardLayout setting in EaglePatchAC2.ini